 Complaints: If you believe your privacy rights have been violated, you may complain to Texas Back Institute and to the Secretary of the Department of Health and Human Services.
-You may make a complaint to us by contacting Texas Back Institute’s at the address or phone listed below.
+You may make a complaint to us by contacting Texas Back Institutes at the address or phone listed below.
 You will not be retaliated against for filing a complaint.

 Uses or Disclosures of Your Health Information That May Be Made Without Your Authorization

 Treatment.
 We may use and disclose health information about you to provide you with pharmacy care or other medical treatment or services.
 For example, information related to your treatment may be communicated with and obtained by a health care provider, such as a pharmacist, nurse, or other person providing health services to you, and will be recorded in your medical record.
-This information is necessary for health care providers to determine what treatment you should receive.
+This information is necessary for health care providers to determine what treatment they should receive.

 Health Care Operations.
 We may use and disclose health information about you for administrative and operational purposes.
 For example, members of the risk management or quality improvement teams may use health information about you to assess the care and outcomes in your case and others like it.
 The results will be used internally to continually improve the quality of care for all patients.

 Organized Health Care Arrangement.
 An organized health care arrangement is a clinically integrated care setting in which individuals typically receive health care from more than one health care provider.
-We may participate in organized health care arrangements with long-term care facilities, hospice, or other health care facilities in connection with the services we furnish to patients in such settings.
-Health information may be shared between the participants in the organized health care arrangement for the health care operations of the arrangement.
+We may participate in organized health care arrangements with long-term care facilities, hospices, or other health care facilities in connection with the services we furnish to patients in such settings.
+Health Information may be shared between the participants in the organized health care arrangement for the health care operations of the arrangement.

 Individuals Involved in Your Care or Payment for Your Care.
-We may disclose to a family member, other relative, close personal friend or any other person you identify, health information about you directly relevant to that person’s involvement in your care or payment related to your care.
+We may disclose to a family member, another relative, close personal friend, or any other person you identify, health information about you directly relevant to that person’s involvement in your care or payment related to your care.
 In addition, we may disclose health information about you to a public or private entity assisting in a disaster relief effort (such as the Red Cross) so that your family can be notified about your condition, status, and location

 Business Associates.
 We provide some services through contracts with business associates, such as accountants, consultants, and attorneys so that they can perform the tasks that we have assigned to them.
 To protect your health information, we require the business associate to appropriately safeguard health information about you.